AndrewGuerrero/ng-caryll/content/effective_cpp.md

 If `File` has a data member `fileName`, should `IOFile` contain one or two `fileName` members?
 By default, inheritance will replicate data members.
 One way to remove this replication is to use `virtual` inheritance.
-However, `virtual` inheritance is costly in both memory and execution time.
+But, `virtual` inheritance is costly in both memory and execution time.
 In general,

-- Don't use `virtual` inheritance, if possible.
+- Don't use `virtual` inheritance where possible.
 - If `virtual` base `class`es are needed, avoid putting data into them.

 ``` cpp